bomboclaat954/FakePESELgenerator/README.md

 # FakePESELgenerator

-This program can generate a fake PESEL numer which is fully correct.
+This program can generate a fake PESEL number (people from Poland will understand) which is fully correct.
 FOR EDUCATIONAL PURPOSES ONLY!

 # Usage